Doc Last Updated

 No matter how good of condition you think your used car is in.
 A buyer might find something to quibble about and want their money back.

-Personally speaking from experience gained in the used car business.
 The buyer should have inspected the car or had it inspected by an inspection company.
-And the seller should have put the verbiage on their listing page “This car sold AS-IS with NO-Warranty Implied” possibly going one step further to say.
+The seller should have put the verbiage on their listing page “This car sold AS-IS with NO-Warranty Implied” possibly going one step further to say.
 “If it breaks in half – you own both halves” It’s just that simple.

-If you want to avoid a possible confrontation about a vehicles condition, be sure to ADD the verbiage “AS-IS NO-WARRANTY” to your cars advertisement for sale.
-Even if your car has it’s balance of available Factory Warranty Remaining.
+Want to avoid a possible confrontation about your vehicles condition?
+Be sure to ADD this verbiage “AS IS NO WARRANTY” to your cars for sale ad.
+If your car has it’s balance of available Factory Warranty Remaining.
 You should still state you are not giving any warranty with it.
+Factory warranty covers the vehicle itself not the owner that possesses it.
 Cover Your ASS!

 Here is a short audio snippet from Doc explaining why AS-IS Sale is best.

-Also i suggest using a state approved Bill Of Sale.
-If that bill of sale does not contain the terms of sale, be sure to add the above verbiage to it.
+Doc also suggests using a state approved Bill Of Sale.
+If your bill of sale does not contain the terms of sale such as AS IS.
+Be sure to add the above verbiage to it.
 Call your or search your local motor vehicle bureau for a bill of sale you can print out.